adennen/Rule110/README.md

 --------
 * Left click the mouse to add an input row point
 * Right click the mouse to erase an input row point
-* Press a key to erase the input row
+* Press the space bar to erase the input row

+New
+* Hold the left or right arrow keys to move the last input row point left or right

 ---
 Developed by [Aron Dennen](http://www.arondennen.com)